CenterForOpenScience/discourse-osf-plugin/README.md

 We also modify the expandPinned method of the topic list item.
 This method determines whether to show an excerpt from the topic in a topic-list.
 Normally, Discourse will only show an excerpt if a topic is pinned, but since we want to show excerpts for all topics, we have this return true as long as the topic in question actually has an excerpt to display.

+We add the OSF footer with the below-footer/footer.hbs connection.

 ##CSS Styling
-The styling is all done in osf-plugin.scss.
+The styling is all done in osf-plugin.scss and footer.scss with a little help from bootstrapcols.scss.

 We style the top Discourse header to look like the OSF header.
 We style the OSF project header to look like the OSF project header, and to duplicate functionality especially in mobile mode.